NorQuest College Singhmar Centre for Learning

 - Course material

 The materials of the Learning Centre continue the theme of reinterpretation and openness.
-Concrete is used in pre-cast form to reference Building A, but also in its exposed cast-in-place form to reinforce the openness of the new building and expose its thermal flywheel.
-Glazing is used in full curtain walls rather than the strip windows of Building A to further the sense of transparency.
+Concrete is used in pre-cast form to reference Heritage Tower, but also in its exposed cast-in-place form to reinforce the openness of the new building.
+Glazing is used in full curtain walls rather than the strip windows of Heritage Tower to further the sense of transparency.
 Metal panel is used on the building core to visually accent the circulation spine tying the two building masses together.

 - Project facts